-Saint Aelred (1109-1167) is considered one of the most lovable saints, the patron saint of friendship and also, some say, gay.
-His feast day is Jan.
-12.
+Saint Aelred (1109-1167) is considered one of the most lovable saints, the patron saint of friendship and also, some say, a gay saint.
+His feast day is today (Jan.
+12).

 Aelred’s own deep friendships with men are described in “Christianity, Social Tolerance, and Homosexuality” by Yale history professor John Boswell.
 “There can be little question that Aelred was gay and that his erotic attraction to men was a dominant force in his life,” Boswell wrote.

 Boswell’s account inspired the members of the LGBT Episcopal group Integrity to name Aelred as their patron saint.
 Click here for the full story on how they won recognition for their gay saint.